 Meet Chelsea Foy

-During the early stages, the master bedroom got a new vaulted ceiling and was bumped out to add on a walk-in closet and master bathroom.
+During the early stages, the main bedroom got a new vaulted ceiling and was bumped out to add on a walk-in closet and main bathroom.
 While all the rough renovations were going on, Chelsea and her husband used the studio as a makeshift bedroom, so almost a year later, they were more than ready to have this space all to themselves.

 Watch our Interview with Chelsea: